isacvale/dvo-stamp/README.md

 - `clear()` Deletes all stamps from the current template in the current target (by default, the template's parent element).
 - `clearAll()` Deletes all elements in the current target, except for `<template>` tags.
 This will target not only stamps, so use it carefully.
 - `execute()` <small>:function</small> Allows you to run a callback on any point in the chain.
 The function will receive the stamp object as an argument.
 Use it for side-effects or debugging.
-- `debug()` A minor tool that logs to the console the current stamp configuration.
+- `debug()` <small>:bool</small> A minor tool that logs to the console the current stamp configuration.
+A truthy argument will cause debug() to return an object with the data instead of logging to console.